Henry Samuel Purkis

 The relatives of Private H Purkis, formerly Assistant Head Master at the Jersey National School, have been officially notified of the death of their son from disease.
 The date and place of death as well as the nature of the disease are not known.
 The deceased was at Kut with General Townshend and was made prisoner when the gallant garrison surrendered.
 3 The news was communicated to the scholars by Mr Addison who referred in glowing terms to the valued assistance he had always received from Mr PurkisWe offer our sympathy to the members of the family.

-Another report later said that Henry had died of dysentery.
-This is quite possible but no evidence to support this has been found so it is not possible to confirm.
 In October 1916 a Memorial Service was held for Henry in St. Helier.
 An account of this appeared in the newspaper:

 A large congregation was present, this included several members of the bereaved family and a number of acquaintances and friends of the late soldier who was held in the highest esteem and regard by all who he had come into contact withby his close attention to his duties and his courteous disposition and high character he had won the esteem of the Headmaster and staff whilst the scholars had always looked upon him as a true friend.
 When off duty he took the greatest of interest in the boys’ welfare and had been one of the principal promoters of the Schools Football League, which up to the outbreak of war was such a flourishing concern.
 He had also interested himself in many other societies for the good of the rising generation and of him it might truthfully be said he went about doing good.
 At the outbreak of hostilities he gave up a promising career